blairfix/rpld/README.md

 # rpld

-`rpld` is a discrete power-law random number generator for R, built in RcppArmadillo.
+`rpld` is a discrete power-law random number generator for R, built in Rcpp.

 The `rpld` function generates a descrete power law distribution.
 Code is based on Colin Gillespie's `rpldis` function  in the R